St Bonaventure's High School: History

 In the years between the 1920s and early 1930s the missionary establishments in the southern Indian subcontinent laid foundations for a school in Hyderabad run by the church to impart education to the masses.
 It was, however, during the years of the partition and the formation of the nation of Pakistan (1945–1948), Archilles Meersman, a parish priest, born to a Dutch mother and a Belgian father, at the Franciscan seminary at Karachi, built the new school.
 With deeply rooted Franciscan ideologies, Archilles named the school after the saint Bonaventure of Bagnoregio.
 Although some suggest that the school was named after the Rt.
 Rev. Bonaventure Patrick Pau], former bishop of Hyderabad.
 It was later given the status of a high school after the partition and was formally called St Bonaventure's High School.

 The Catholic Board of Education took charge of the development and running of the school and erected a church in the memory of Saint Francis Xavier for his services in Central Asia and India.
 The church and the school buildings are regarded as cultural heritage monuments in Hyderabad.
 Formerly a coeducational institution, the school was divided into two schools, one for boys and one for girls named St Mary's Convent High School.
 Running under a Christian administration, the schools imparted education to upper and middle-class students until the 1970s when these were nationalised and taken over by the socialist government of Zulfiqar Ali Bhutto.

 When in 1972, all privately owned institutions were nationalised under the Government of Pakistan, most lost their quality and charm.
 The government administration failed to deliver quality education through these schools.
 It was not until 1992 that with the change of government the schools were denationalised and the rightful ownership was returned to the Roman Catholic diocese.
 Most Christian institutions in other parts of the nation were denationalised later on in June 2001.
-The current principals Mr Bertram DeSouza and Mrs Angela DeSouza were former teachers at the school during the early 1960s and later married, becoming joint principals in the late 1970s.
+Two former and longest serving principals Mr Bertram DeSouza and Mrs Angela DeSouza were former teachers at the school during the early 1960s and later married, becoming joint principals in the late 1970s, they retired in 2024.